FRDiscordia/constitution/README.md

 Any person present in the Federal Republic of Discordia at the time of ratification of this Constitution shall be citizens, and shall be eligible for all offices established herein, regardless of the citizenship time requirement.

 If no citizens are eligible for office, then any citizens who are barred from office by term limit shall be given one additional term of eligibility.

+If there are not enough citizens in a state to have 3 or more different members of congress, than one person may serve as all three until there are enough members, when the other member shall become a member of congress.

 ## Article VII.